Carrie (novel): Legacy

-De Palma (pictured 1991) is the director of the 1976 film adaptation, and Spacek (pictured 2010) is the lead actress.
-The success of the adaptation factored into both the novel and King's commercial success.

 Carrie launched King's career as an author; the $200,000 King received when Carrie was accepted for mass-market publication allowed King to quit his job as a teacher and become a full-time author.
 The novel established King as a horror writer who wrote about "the supernatural, the dark, and the bizarre".
 Following Carries publication, King underwent a six-month period of prolific writing.
 During this period, King wrote rough drafts for Blaze and 'Salem's Lot, the latter of which became his second published novel, being published in 1975.
 Both Carrie and its 1976 film adaptation brought King into the mainstream, and he has since become one of the most successful authors in the modern era, with his novels consistently becoming best sellers.

 For decades prior to the 1970s, horror literature had not been in the mainstream; Carrie is credited as one of four novels to create a contemporary mainstream interest in horror literature.
 (Note: The other three novels are Rosemary's Baby, The Exorcist (1971), and The Other (1971).)
 This interest was especially bolstered by the subsequent adaptation.
-Carrie has been influential among contemporary writers, with writers such as Sarah Pinborough, James Smythe, and Sarah Lotz claiming to be influenced by Carrie.
+Carrie has been influential among contemporary writers, with writers such as Sarah Pinborough, James Smythe, and Sarah Lotz stating they had been influenced by Carrie.
 Joanne Harris refers to her 2023 novel, Broken Light, as "an homage to Carrie".
 The prom scene when Carrie is covered in pig blood has been referenced in pop culture, with examples including Monsters University, My Little Pony comics, and horror media such as It Follows, Buffy the Vampire Slayer, and Treehouse of Horror.
 Author Jeff VanderMeer said of Carries influence: